sis00337/Pycharm-For-Dummies/docs/search.md

 : The act of saving and logging changes to a source file.

 #### Environment variables
-: An environment variable is a dynamic "object" on a computer, containing an editable value, which may be used by one or more software programs in Windows.
-Environment variables help programs know what directory to install files in, where to store temporary files, and where to find user profile settings.
+: An environment variable is a dynamic "object" on a computer.
+It contains an editable value that can be used by one or more software programs in Windows operating system.
+Environment variables let programs know where to find user profile settings, where to store temporary files, and what directory to install files in.

 #### Git
 : An open-sourced version control software used by many developers to track and manage file changes.
 This software is useful when collaborating in a software development environment.